jbdmc42/ScriptsInstallation/README.md

 # 2. Visual Studio Code plugin
 + On Visual Studio Code, download the 42 HEADER (LONG) extension

-# 3. Use the Makefile to install the scripts.
+# 3. Use the Makefile to install and update the scripts.
 + Do "make install" on the folder where you have the Makefile
 + Do "export PATH=$HOME/bin:$PATH"
 + "source ~/.zshrc" or "source ~/.bashrc" depending on the type of terminal you're using
++ Download the latest files from this repository and do "make update" on the folder where you have the Makefile to automatically update your scripts

 # 4. Install xdotool.
 ↳ In Home directory, do "mkdir -p ~/local"